bcaesar42/S3GUI_SingleUser/README.md

 - GUI components use Java Swing.

 ### Setup Instructions:
-This project replies on the AWS SDK for Java.
+This project requires the AWS SDK for Java.
 In order to compile and run this program, you must first:
 1. Download the AWS SDK for Java.
-2. Add the AWS SDK to the build path for the program.
+2. Add the AWS SDK to the build path for compiling the program.

 You must also have your AWS credentials set on your computer.
 If you do not know how, this link is helpful: https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html